Bindugowda2004/840_841_842_821_Lambda_functionless_server/README.md

-# Serverless Function Execution Platform
+# lambda Serverless Function Execution Platform

 A platform similar to AWS Lambda that enables users to deploy and execute functions on-demand via HTTP requests.